Code-Fellows-Projects/city_explorer_api/README.md

 ```

 ```
-Number and name of feature: Feature 3: Add weather response
+Number and name of feature: Feature 3: Add weather res

 Estimate of time needed to complete: 2 hour